Published: December 16, 2020

 There can be filters by:

-Per se, someone is allergic to carrots.
-With this option, they could exclude all dishes that include carrots.
+For example, someone is allergic to carrots.
+With this option, they could exclude all dishes that contain carrots.

-However, this may not be completely on you since some restaurants provide the menu by themselves.
+However, this may not be completely up to you since some restaurants provide the menu by themselves.

 This is also something you can split the “responsibility” for with restaurants that want to be on your website.

-You provide the place, structure, and design ⇋ Restaurant provide you with information.
+You provide the platform, structure, and design ⇋ Restaurant provide you with information.

-It will help you provide customers with a more personalized experience.
+It can help you provide customers with a more personalized experience.

 In other words, you could call it Checkout.